aadennis/PythonSandboxAA/README.md

 # PythonSandbox
-(as ht into aadennis as git bash on Win -  test3)3333
+(as ht into aadennis as git bash on Win -  test3)3 bored now.
 ## January 2022
 Current focus:
 1. Github Actions